xvrh/puppeteer-dart/doc/api.md

 #### page.$(String selector)
 The method runs `document.querySelector` within the page.
 If no element matches the selector, it throws an exception.
+If you know that no element may match use `$OrNull(selector)` which will return `null` if no element matches the selector.

 Shortcut for [Page.mainFrame.$(selector)].